the-real-i9/Backend-Topics-Study/Thoughts.md

 - Software design and Architecture
   - Design and principles, Architectural patterns, Design patterns, Clean code
 - API Design & Building
-  - Build projects as you learn
+  - Build projects as a practical means of learning API design
   - Create content based on concepts applied and tools used in the project

   > ----- While doing the above -----